MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAdPrincipal.md

 ```

 ### -Filter
-**Below Content Applies To:** Lync Server 2013

-Enables you to limit the returned data by filtering on attributes specific to Lync Server.
+Enables you to limit the returned data by filtering on attributes specific to Skype for Business Server.

 The Filter parameter uses the much of the same Windows PowerShell filtering syntax used by the Where-Object cmdlet.
-For example, a filter that returns only principals who are not enabled for Lync Server would look like this:

--Filter {Enabled -ne $True}

-In that example.
-Enabled represents the Active Directory attribute, -ne represents the comparison operator (not equal to), and $True (a built-in Windows PowerShell variable) represents the value True.

-**Below Content Applies To:** Skype for Business Server 2015

-Enables you to limit the returned data by filtering on attributes specific to Skype for Business Server 2015.

-The Filter parameter uses the much of the same Windows PowerShell filtering syntax used by the Where-Object cmdlet.
-For example, a filter that returns only principals who are not enabled for Skype for Business Server 2015 would look like this:
+For example, a filter that returns only principals who are not enabled for Skype for Business Server would look like this:

--Filter {Enabled -ne $True}
+`-Filter {Enabled -ne $True}`

 In that example.
 Enabled represents the Active Directory attribute, -ne represents the comparison operator (not equal to), and $True (a built-in Windows PowerShell variable) represents the value True.

 ```yaml
 Type: String